 ‘However, you continued to grow tired of the amorphous fog hovering in the air where no one in the Lowlands could get excited about anything other than their predictable affairs.
 With no firm convictions, the air stagnated into dense swamp gases of debilitating apathy.

-‘In its mist, you found no one had clarity of thought, so nothing had purpose or meaning because nothing mattered.
-Perhaps it was the Lowlands’ somniferous aether; still it didn’t seem necessary or even advisable for one to think beyond their mediocre thoughts since that might disturb the slumber.
+‘In its mist, you found no one had clarity, so nothing had purpose or meaning because nothing mattered.
+Perhaps it was the Lowlands’ somniferous aether; still, it didn’t seem necessary or even advisable for one to think beyond their mediocrity since that might disturb the slumber.
 So, it was considered best not to stir things too much lest they awaken.

-‘At least, that’s what you were told by those who thought they had no choice in life.
-This belief seemed to make things easier and more secure, much preferred over the uncertainties and responsibilities of choosing one’s own path.
-There wasn’t much for you to strive towards or to be concerned about.
-Neither was there anything to become inspired over; they already had enough meaningless amusements to occupy themselves throughout their meaningless existences.
+‘At least that’s what you were told by those who believed they had no choice in life.
+This belief made things easier and more secure, much preferred over the uncertainties and responsibilities of choosing one’s path.
+There wasn’t much for you to strive towards or be concerned about.
+Neither was there anything to become inspired about; they already had enough meaningless amusements to occupy themselves throughout their meaningless existence.

 ‘Sometimes things changed when the rain continued to pour for extended periods.
-The soft ground would become very sticky, and one could sink and perish in a rut while the misty drizzle persisted for days on end.
+The soft ground would become very sticky, and one could sink and perish in a rut while the misty drizzle persisted for days.
 You knew about being stuck, and it wasn’t a great feeling.
-As you reflected on your life, it became increasingly apparent that there had to be more to life than continue to endure all their ennui.
+As you reflected on your life, it became increasingly apparent that there had to be more to life than what you had subjected yourself to.

-‘At some point, you realised you could no longer ignore your call from beyond, although you remained tentative and unsure where to go since you were unable to see anything past the Lowlands’ veils of mist.
-In the past, you were told there was nothing beyond the Lowlands worth seeing.
+‘At some point, you realised you could no longer ignore your call from beyond, although you remained tentative and unsure where to go.
+Since you were told there was nothing worth seeing beyond the Lowlands, you couldn’t see past the Lowlands’ veils of mist.

 ‘Nevertheless, as you continued to focus your inward eyes on what may lie beyond, you would catch vague images and shifting shapes of something you didn’t know.
-Increasingly, as you gave more attention to your visions, an image appeared as a Mountain, causing you to wonder if there might be something higher that was beckoning you, or was this just your imagation deceiving you?
-You didn’t know where to go, until a time came when you realised you must leave in search of it.
+As you gave more attention to your visions, an image appeared as a Mountain, causing you to wonder if there might be something higher that was beckoning you, or was this just your imagination deceiving you?
+You didn’t know where to go until a time came when you realised you must leave in search of it.

 With that, the oratory faded into the distance.
-I heard no more of this enchanting narration, still; my dream continued as I saw myself embarking on a journey out of this land the voice had called the Lowlands.
-Lucid images continued to impress my mind throughout this improbable, but epic trek into the unknown.
+I heard no more of this enchanting narration; my dream continued as I saw myself embarking on a journey out of this land the voice had called the Lowlands.
+Lucid images continued to impress my mind throughout this improbable but epic trek into the unknown.

-I remember feeling it was days, or perhaps months, aimlessly wandering through the Lowlands’ boggy marshes.
+It felt like days, or even months, wandering aimlessly through the Lowlands’ boggy marshes.
 Then, gradually, much to my amazement, I sensed a slow and gentle rise under my feet as my leg muscles constricted from the incline’s strain.
-This sensation felt rather peculiar since flatness was all that I had known in the Lowlands.
+This sensation felt peculiar since flatness was all I had known in the Lowlands.
 Yet here I was, inwardly compelled, ever upward to a region I had never gone.
 It seemed an unknown universe.

-Though the fog obstructed my vision for a time, I forged ahead, believing I was on the right path to wherever I was destined to go.
+For a time, the fog obstructed my vision; still, I forged ahead, believing I was on the right path to wherever I was destined to go.
 I remembered thinking how the Lowlands disapproved of adventures such as this, so few strayed very far away from where they felt safe.
 As my austere hovel in the Lowlands retreated further into my forgettable past, I sensed a tingle of rebellion within me.

 Despite the gravitational stresses, my body became vibrant as I felt my muscles strengthen.
 When it became apparent that I was ascending a mountain, my determination extended to every molecule in my body as I surged forward, stoked by what challenges I might find around each corner and over every precipice.

-What was driving me to ascend further up and further in, I didn’t know; it felt as though it had come from somewhere, maybe the calling from within.
-Though I was unclear where this journey might lead, I knew I must continue since this might be the Mountain I was envisioning through my hovel window.
+What was driving me to ascend further up and further in?
+I didn’t know; it had come from somewhere.
+Was it a call from above?
+I remained unclear where this journey might lead, yet I knew I must continue.
+Possibly, this was the Mountain I had envisioned through my hovel window.

 There would be no going back to the soft bogs.
 My footing was now secure on the granite, providing a welcome contrast to the marshes below.
-With each step forward and upward, I acquired more resolution and confidence to overcome whatever obstacles might lay ahead.
-Though the terrain was strange and challenging, I ignored my fears as I scaled steep vertical escarpments, balancing precariously on the narrow ridges as I leapt over deep fissures and glacial crevices.
+With each step forward and upward, I acquired more resolution and confidence to overcome whatever obstacles lay ahead.
+The terrain was strange and challenging; nevertheless, I ignored my fears as I scaled steep vertical escarpments, balancing precariously on the narrow ridges as I leapt over deep fissures and glacial crevices.

 Over and over, I told myself there had to be a Summit where I could view unseen vistas on the other side.
-Then, at last, I knew for sure I was on an adventure where there was far more to life than continuing to languish in the Lowlands.
-Though I didn’t know what, I felt something extraordinary was awaiting me further up.
+Then, at last, I knew I was on an adventure where there was far more to life than languishing in the Lowlands.
+I had no idea what, but it seemed something extraordinary was awaiting me.

-At first, I felt slightly disoriented, observing the clouds swirling below rather than above me.
-It was a new way of seeing things; perhaps it was a vision of how life could be different.
-As I continued, it seemed something inexplicable was drawing me further upward, while a complementary force seemed to push me from behind.
+At first, I felt slightly disoriented, observing the clouds swirling below me instead of above.
+It was a new way of seeing things, a vision of how life could be different.
+As I continued, something inexplicable was drawing me further upward while a complementary force seemed to push me from behind.
 I thought, what strange magic this Mountain possessed.

 On other occasions, my body grew cold, weak and weary as I shivered through the night.
 I was uncertain whether these chills were from the glaciers or my fears.
-More than once, giant condors with a hideous hiss would swoop down towards me on the side of a cliff, like that of a prehistoric archaeopteryx.
+More than once, giant condors would swoop down towards me on the side of a cliff with a hideous hiss, like that of a prehistoric archaeopteryx.

 Besides all these adversities and fright, my provisions had become depleted, leaving me with little more than the clear Mountain air and splashes of freshwater that trickled down the glistening cliffs.

-There were times I thought about what the Lowlanders would say if they knew I was attempting to ascend high above them.
-Likely they would never understand why I would want to do this since they would consider me quite insane for not staying where things remained flat, smooth and easy.
-With the stilled, stale air trapped in the marshes below, there were no lashing mountain winds of sleet and rain to endure.
+I wondered what the Lowlanders would say if they knew I was attempting to ascend high above them since they would never understand why I would do this.
+Likely, they would consider me quite insane for not remaining where things were flat, smooth and easy.
+With the stilled, stale air remaining trapped in the marshes below, it wasn’t necessary to endure the lashing mountain winds of sleet and rain.

-I admit, there were times I wondered if I had lost my way in life, causing me to pine for the safety of the hovel I had left behind far below.
+I admit I often wondered if I had lost my way in life, causing me to pine for the safety of the hovel I had left behind far below.
 Indeed, it can be disheartening to struggle towards a destination you can’t see, especially when attempting to climb loose scree on steep slopes, only to slide backwards again.
-At such times I would question why I was putting myself through this, seemingly toiling forever upwards like Sisyphus.
+At such times, I would question why I was putting myself through this, seemingly toiling forever upwards like Sisyphus.